josecgil/oblique-js/README.md

 In `oblique.js` it goes like this:

-+ `oblique.js` sets a timer to search the DOM every 400ms
++ When `oblique.js` is loaded and the DOM is ready it sets a timer to search the DOM every 400ms
 + on every execution
    + it searchs for elements with the `data-ob-directive` attribute not already processed
    + it extracts all the directives names declared in element